zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/platform/ext/target/cypress/psoc64/cypress_psoc64_spec.rst

 secure signing keys used in the board provisioning process to platform/ext/target/cypress/psoc64/security/keys:

+TFM_S_KEY.json
+  Private OEM key for signing CM0P image

+TFM_S_KEY_PRIV.pem
-TFM_S_KEY.json      - private OEM key for signing CM0P image
+  Private OEM key for signing CM0P image in PEM format

+TFM_NS_KEY.json
+  Private OEM key for signing CM4 image

+TFM_NS_KEY_PRIV.pem
-TFM_S_KEY_PRIV.pem  - private OEM key for signing CM0P image in PEM format TFM_NS_KEY.json     - private OEM key for signing CM4 image TFM_NS_KEY_PRIV.pem - private OEM key for signing CM4 image in PEM format
+  Private OEM key for signing CM4 image in PEM format

 Alternatively, you can generate a new set of signing keys using cysecuretools create-keys command and provision the keys to the board, if the previously